 How do I invite the Governor to an event?

-You can invite Governor Brown to an event by submitting a formal request in writing, with at least 30 days advance notice, to the Governor's scheduling office at:
+You can invite Governor Brown to an event by submitting a formal request online at https://govnews.ca.gov/scheduling/, with at least 30 days advance notice.
+You may also invite Governor Brown to an event by submitting a formal request in writing, to the Governor's scheduling office at:

 Governor Jerry Brown

 Sacramento, CA 95814

 Please be sure to include the date, time and location of the event.
 Also include information pertaining to the nature of the event and the requested role of the Governor at the event.

 How can I get a commemorative message from the Governor?